 Founded in 1975, the Women’s Studies Program at UW–Madison originated out of a time of activism and grew to become a full department with a major, opening the Center for Research on Women and Gender a couple years later, and currently offering over 100 courses.
-The faculty is comprised of numerous award winners and experts in diverse fields of study, and each year the department brings in scholars from around the world to speak on political, cultural, and historical issues of gender and sexuality.
+The faculty is comprised of numerous award winners and experts in diverse fields of study, and each year the department brings in scholars from around the world to speak on gender and its intersections with:

 College Choice Score: 84.38